resolve109/study-aws-sa/aws-study-guide.md

   - **AWS KMS**: Manages encryption keys, not arbitrary secrets
   - **AWS Systems Manager Parameter Store**: Can store secrets, but has no built-in rotation

+### AWS Systems Manager
+- **Session Manager Logging**:
+  - To send Session Manager logs to S3 for archival with minimal operational overhead:
+    - Enable S3 logging directly from the Systems Manager console
+    - Choose an S3 bucket as the destination for session data
+  - This approach is more operationally efficient than using CloudWatch agents with export to S3
+  - Eliminates the need for custom script development or additional services
+  - Provides the most direct path for archiving Session Manager logs

 ### AWS Firewall Manager
 - **Key Benefits**:
   - Centrally configure AWS WAF rules across accounts